 It is important to note, however, that in some cases you’ll be asked to mail in proof of income, citizenship and residence.
 This is not the case for all individuals applying for Medicaid, but it is required in certain instances.
 If your application for Medicaid is received, and the state healthcare team is unable to verify your qualifications electronically, further proof of eligibility will be required.

 Once your Virginia Medicaid application is submitted online, you will be able to check on the processing of your application via your Social Security Number and login information.
 Your forms for Medicaid application will take no longer than 30 days to be processed with a decision.
 You may check the status of your VA Medicaid application at any time.
+Download our in-depth guide to learn more about how to apply for Medicaid.

 Where to Apply for Medicaid in Person